Ying Miao: Work

 Since 2019, Miao Ying has been focusing on Artificial Intelligence.
 Her new project, "Pilgrimage into Walden XII", explored machine learning software on game engines and created new paintings in the theme of AI.
+The work creates a dystopian world where an all-seeing algorithm judges and controls individuals.
+These characters, depicted as cockroaches, must accumulate points to earn digital indulgences, navigating through ruins and a digital landscape that blends medieval aesthetics with futuristic elements.